Gamified onboarding - turning beginner users into real investors.

 Sample educational module

-Inside the module, users will find both fundamental information and interactive elements that allow them to explore the app’s features.
-Tasks are marked out with a specific icon that repeats in all modules and tips to improve the task execution.
+Tasks inside modules are marked out with a specific icon that repeats in all modules and tips to improve the task execution.
 At the end comes the practical use of all the given information and what is important: user completes tasks on the interface of the XTB app, meanwhile strengthening knowledge about the particular functions.

 Wrap up of the module is finishing short quiz that requires a minimum 90% correct answers.
 The application displays information about the correct answer in real time and provides explanation.
 In case of failure, user can try again (the number of approaches is unlimited).